 What is one of your single most enjoyable moments in broadcasting?
 (This could be an achievement, a good working relationship or simply a moment when you got to laugh at someone else’s misfortune)

 Here’s something that I’m very proud of: There was a writer called George Theobald - an inveterate traveller, usually on his own, which is remarkable because he has cerebral palsy.
 It affects the body, but not the brain, and he’s an excellent writer, especially about travel.
 RNZ National wanted to record some of his stories, but his voice is quite badly affected, so wasn’t suitable for broadcasting.
 When he was asked whose voice he would like on the recordings, he said mine was the voice he heard in his head, the one he wished was his.
 The best compliment I’ve ever had, by a country mile.

-You will be presenting the NZSO’s 70th birthday concert (Monday night at 7) what do you love (or loathe) about outside broadcasts?
+You will be presenting the NZSO’s 70th birthday concert.
+What do you love (or loathe) about outside broadcasts?